hlavacs/ViennaLockLessTable/README.md

 VLLT contains only one class, the VlltTable.
 The class depends on the following template parameters:
 * DATA: a type list containing the column types that are stored in the table.
 * N0: the minimal size of a segment.
 VTLL stores its data in segments of size *N*.
 Here *N* is the smallest power of 2 that is equal or larger than *N0*.
 So if *N0* is not a power of 2, VTLL will chose the next larger power of 2 as size.
+The default value is 1024.
 * ROW: a boolean determining the data layout.
 If true, the layout is row-oriented.
 If false, it is column-oriented.
+The default value is false.
 * table_index_t: a data type that is used for indexing the rows of the table.
 Its default is *uint32_t*, but you can use your own strong types if you want.

+The following is an example of how to create a table:

+    using types = vtll::tl< int, bool, double, float, int>;
+    vllt::VlltTable<types> table;

+In this example, the table can hold the types in, bool, double, float, int.
+As can be seen it is not necessary to enforce unique types.
+However, it is advisable to use unique types, because the operations push_back and update will always use the first type that is found.